NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Source-and-Config-File-Transformations.md

 ms.reviewer:
 - karann
 - unnir
+- anangaur
 #ms.suite:
 #ms.tgt_pltfrm:
 #ms.custom:

 ---
+> Note: This functionality is not available in the new [PackageReference](http://blog.nuget.org/20170316/NuGet-now-fully-integrated-into-MSBuild.html) world.

 # Transforming source code and configuration files

 NuGet supports the ability to make transformations to source code and configuration files at package install and uninstall times.